 13. You haven’t met anyone important to them

 You’ve asked to meet their family members, friends or even coworkers and nothing has happened.
 Are they stashing you?
 (Aka keeping you a secret.)
 Maybe.
 But this is not a good sign.

 14. Nothing is ever their fault

-Someone who can’t take responsibility for things that are truly their fault—like making you wait in a restaurant for an hour without even a text—is straight-up selfish.
+Someone who can’t take responsibility for things that are truly their fault—like being an hour late for a date—is straight-up selfish.